loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 - **Level 2**: $\frac{1}{47\varphi^5} = 0.000211$ (Fibonacci correction, 47 = F₁₀ - F₆)
 - **Total**: ω₇ = 0.5347473997

-**Theoretical Foundation of the 47 Factor**: The factor 47 has deep Fibonacci origins:
+**Physical Origin of the 47 Factor**: The factor 47 represents effective information channels:

-$$
-47 = F_{10} - F_6 = 55 - 8
+- It emerges from Fibonacci structure: 47 = F₁₀ - F₆ = 55 - 8
-$$

-This represents the difference between high-rank (F₁₀) and low-rank (F₆) Fibonacci path structures, capturing the correction needed for electromagnetic coupling at the rank-6/7 boundary.
+- Physically: available pathways after accounting for constraints
+- See Chapter 033 for the complete binary derivation

 **Profound Geometric Discovery**: The cascade reveals hierarchical interference: